ChrisAkridge/IronArc/Documentation/Specification.md

 - An flags register labelled EFLAGS
 - Two stack registers ESP (pointer to the top of the stack), and EBP (pointer to the start of the current stack frame)
 - A relative base pointer register, ERB, which always has the address of the very first instruction of the program.
 This allows programs to be loaded anywhere in memory and still have jumps using absolute addresses within the program.
-- A page table "high water mark", ENP, which points to the next 4096-byte section of real memory to allocate a page from.

 The processor reads and executes instruction sequentially through the memory space (real or virtual).
 Jump, call, and return instructions serve to change the flow of execution to different addresses.
-The execution begins by reading in the opcode at EIP and incrementing EIP by two bytes.
+The execution of an instruction begins by reading in the opcode at EIP and incrementing EIP by two bytes.
 Then, the opcode is compared to a table of opcodes, and the specific instruction code is called.
 The instruction code will then read the required operands from memory, incrementing the instruction pointer as it goes.
 The operands are then used to execute the instruction.
 Finally, the cycle begins again as the next opcode is read from memory.

 A program is loaded into memory by the host process.
 The host process also sets the start address, the address where the program will be loaded.
 EIP and ERP is set to this address and begins execution from there.